base-org/web/apps/base-docs/docs/connecting-to-the-blockchain/connecting-to-the-blockchain.md

 ### Public Providers

 Many tutorials and guides, as well getting started guides for libraries such as [Wagmi], will use a _Public Provider_ as the default to get you up and running.
-They'll also usually warn you that you need to add another provider if you don't want to run into rate limiting.
+Public means that they're open, permissionless, and free, so the guides will also usually warn you that you need to add another provider if you don't want to run into rate limiting.
 Listen to these warnings!
 The rate-limits of public providers are severe and you'll start getting limited very quickly.

 In Wagmi, the `publicClient` is just a wrapper setting up a [JSON RPC] provider using the `chain` and `rpcUrls` listed in Viem's directory of chain information.
 For example, you can view the [data for Base Goerli here].